kantega/notsoserial/README.md

 ## How?

-invoker-defender makes some well known vulnerable classes non-serializable by rewriting their byte code when the class loads.
+invoker-defender makes some well known vulnerable classes effectively non-deserializable by rewriting their byte code when the class loads.
+It does so by adding a readObject (or modify an existing readObject) to throw an IllegalArgumentException when a deserialization attempt is made.

-Trying to deserialize to a non-serializable class will result in an InvalidClassException.

 ## Usage